-This includes Thomas Horton, the former president and CEO of American Airlines.

-This includes W. Douglas Parker, the former chairman and CEO of US Airways.

-Upon Thomas Horton stepping down as chairman (other than due to the election of a new chairman by the board of directors), W. Douglas Parker will serve as chairman until the election of a new chairman by the affirmative vote of the board of directors, which prior to the date that is the 18 month amiversary of December 9, 2013 will require the affirmative vote of at least 75% of the members of the board of directors, which must include at least one director who was designated as a director by US Airways Group.
-Mr. Horton will serve as chairman of the combined company until the earliest of (i) December 9, 2014, (ii) the day prior to the date of the first annual meeting of the stockholders of AAG (provided it does not occur prior to May 1, 2014), or (iii) the election of a new chairman by the affirmative vote of at least 75% of the members of the board of directors, which must include at least one director who was nominated as a director by AMR.

-Berry survived the two-step merger as a wholly-owned subsidiary of Linn.

-19.8% premium over Berry's closing price per share on February 20, 2013 (the last trading day before the public announcement of the merger) and a 23.1% premium to the one month average price of Berry's shares on February 20, 2013.

-LinnCo LLC is a publicly traded limited liability company whose sole assets are ownership units in Linn Energy.
-The Berry shareholders received units in LinnCo LLC, which in turn owns 34% of the units of Linn Energy.
-The percentage of LinnCo LLC owned by the Berry shareholders was not disclosed.

-Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$1.2 billion (Stock only) Office Depot, Inc. OfficeMax Incorporated Office Depot, Inc. February 20, 2013 Yes 55% - Office Depot 45% - OfficeMax Yes Depot (50%) 6 - OfficeMax (50%) Each of Neil Austrian, CEO and chairman of Office Depot, and Ravi Saligram, CEO and chairman of OfficeMax, will become Co-CEOs, co-chairpersons and co-lead outside directors of the combined company (unless a successor CEO is appointed prior to the consummation of the transaction) until the appointment of a new CEO.
-Soffice Depot and OfficeMax will each designate one director for election as Co-Chairperson.
-Yes, for chairman Dual headquarters.
-185 Boca Raton, FL (Office Depot) Naperville, IL (OfficeMax)

-14.9% premium over OfficeMax's closing price per share on February 15, 2013.

-Includes Neil Austrian, former CEO and chairman of Office Depot and co-CEO of the combined company.

-Includes Ravi Saligram, former CEO and chairman of OfficeMax and co-CEO of the combined company.

-The merger agreement provided for the creation of a selection committee composed of equal numbers of Office Depot and OfficeMax independent directors as soon as practicable after the announcement of the transaction to recommend a new CEO candidate to the combined board.
-On November 12, 2013, the combined company announced the appointment of Roland C. Smith, who was associated with neither Office Depot or OfficeMax, as chairman and CEO of Office Depot, Inc. Both Neil Austrian and Ravi Saligram resigned from the company and Board.

-If the successor CEO is one of the Co-CEOs or any former or current executive officer of either party, then the party whose CEO is appointed successor CEO will have the right to designate the chairperson and lead outside director from among its independent director designees.
-If the successor CEO is not a Co-CEO or any former or current executive officer of either party, then Office Depot would elect the lead outside director and chairperson from the date on which the successor CEO is appointed until the date halfway between such date and the four year anniversary of the closing of the merger, upon which time OfficeMax will appoint the lead outside director and chairperson until the four year anniversary of the closing of the merger.

-The combined company had dual headquarters upon the consummation of transaction (and was to continue to have dual headquarters until a single headquarters was approved).
-On December 10, 2013, the combined entity announced that its sole headquarters would be Boca Raton, FL.
+- 181 Includes Neil Austrian, former CEO and chairman of Office Depot and co-CEO of the combined company. - 182 Includes Ravi Saligram, former CEO and chairman of OfficeMax and co-CEO of the combined company. - 183 The merger agreement provided for the creation of a selection committee composed of equal numbers of Office Depot and OfficeMax independent directors as soon as practicable after the announcement of the transaction to recommend a new CEO candidate to the combined board.
+On November 12, 2013, the combined company announced the appointment of Roland C. Smith, who was associated with neither Office Depot or OfficeMax, as chairman and CEO of Office Depot, Inc. Both Neil Austrian and Ravi Saligram resigned from the company and Board. - 184 If the successor CEO is one of the Co-CEOs or any former or current executive officer of either party, then the party whose CEO is appointed successor CEO will have the right to designate the chairperson and lead outside director from among its independent director designees.
+If the successor CEO is not a Co-CEO or any former or current executive officer of either party, then Office Depot would elect the lead outside director and chairperson from the date on which the successor CEO is appointed until the date halfway between such date and the four year anniversary of the closing of the merger, upon which time OfficeMax will appoint the lead outside director and chairperson until the four year anniversary of the closing of the merger. - 185 The combined company had dual headquarters upon the consummation of transaction (and was to continue to have dual headquarters until a single headquarters was approved).
+On December 10, 2013, the combined entity announced that its sole headquarters would be Boca Raton, FL. - 186 All unitholders of Crestwood Midstream Partners LP received 1.070 common units of Inergy Midstream LP per unit of Crestwood Midstream Partners LP.

-Size Acquirer Target Name of Combined Entity Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$1.6 Billion (Units and cash) Inergy Midstream LP Crestwood Midstream Partners LP Crestwood Midstream Partners LP May 6, 2013 Yes 57.2% - Inergy Midstream 38.1% - Crestwood Midstream 4.7% Inergy, L.P.
-Yes Initially, 8 members 192 4 - Crestwood Midstream (50%) 4 - Inergy Midstream (50%) Crestwood Holdings LLC indirectly controls the general partner of the combined entity and, therefore, controls the composition of the board on a going forward basis.
-Robert G. Phillips, Crestwood Midstream's chairman, president and CEO, will become chairman, president and CEO of the combined company.
-The chairman, CEO and president of Inergy Midstream will resign from those roles, but will continue to serve as a director of the combined company.
-None Houston, TX (Crestwood)

-All unitholders of Crestwood Midstream Partners LP received 1.070 common units of Inergy Midstream LP per unit of Crestwood Midstream Partners LP.
 Additionally, unitholders of Crestwood Midstream Partners LP other than Crestwood Holdings LLC received \$1.03 per unit of Crestwood Midstream Partners LP.
-The consideration consisted of approximately 98% stock and 2% cash.

-Crestwood Midstream was initially merged with a subsidiary of Inergy Midstream.
+The consideration consisted of approximately 98% stock and 2% cash. - 187 Crestwood Midstream was initially merged with a subsidiary of Inergy Midstream.
 Following the initial merger, Crestwood Midstream was then merged with Inergy Midstream, with Inergy Midstream being the surviving entity.
-The entity was then renamed Crestwood Midstream Partners LP.

-The total consideration to unitholders of Crestwood Midstream other than Crestwood Holdings LLC represented a 14% premium over Crestwood Midstream's closing unit price on May 3, 2013, (the last trading day preceding announcement of the transaction).
-The consideration of Inergy Midstream units represented a 5% premium on the 20-day volume weighted average price of the common units of Crestwood Midstream.

-This includes the current public unitholders of Inergy Midstream, the current public unitholders of Inergy, L.P. and the current management of Inergy Midstream and Inergy, L.P.
+The entity was then renamed Crestwood Midstream Partners LP. - 188 The total consideration to unitholders of Crestwood Midstream other than Crestwood Holdings LLC represented a 14% premium over Crestwood Midstream's closing unit price on May 3, 2013, (the last trading day preceding announcement of the transaction).
+The consideration of Inergy Midstream units represented a 5% premium on the 20-day volume weighted average price of the common units of Crestwood Midstream. - 189 This includes the current public unitholders of Inergy Midstream, the current public unitholders of Inergy, L.P. and the current management of Inergy Midstream and Inergy, L.P. - 190 This includes Crestwood Midstream unitholders and Crestwood Holdings and its affiliates. - 191 This transaction took place through a series of transactions, which included the acquisition of the general partner of Inergy, L.P. by Crestwood Holdings LLC.
+Inergy, L.P. indirectly owns 100% of the general partner of combined company. - 192 The board of directors which makes decisions for the combined company is the board of directors of the general partner of the combined company.